pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 # Deploy Pachyderm on AWS

-For a quick installation of Pachyderm on AWS, jump to our [Quickstart page](./quickstart/).
+For a quick test installation of Pachyderm on AWS (suitable for development), jump to our [Quickstart page](../quickstart/).

 !!!
 Important "Before your start your installation process."
       - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.